BearlyWorkingYT/OPT-Warriors-TPB/README.md

 # Bearly Working AI, OPT-Warriors

-An OPT model trained on Warrior Cats
+An OPT model trained on Warriors, The Prophecies Begin

 This is the OPT model trained in this [video]()